oradbsec/AskTomDBSecurity/2022-08/README.md

 # AskTom Database Security Office Hours
 #
-# Back to Basics - database roles
-#
-# July 13, 2022
-# Richard C. Evans
-# Database Security Product Management
+## Oracle Database and Azure Active Directory integration

 ## I have a question I don't want to ask in the pubic forum.

-If you'd like to ask your question privately, please email me at richard.c.evans@oracle.com
+If you'd like to ask your question privately, please email me at richard c evans at oracle

 ## Where do I find the recordings?